phpactor/phpactor/doc/reference/configuration.rst

 """""""""""""""""""""""""""""""""""""""

-Use the editor mode of Phpstan https://phpstan.org/user-guide/editor-mode (Requires phpstan 2.14 or higher)
+DEPRECATED.
+Editor mode of Phpstan is used automatically when it's supported.

 **Default**: ``false``